nvs/gem-leaderboards/README.md

 ### Prizes

+- The **top player** in each category will be recognized as a Gem TD+ Champion.
+They will appear randomnly in place of bosses, with a model of their choosing.
+This is purely cosmetic.
 - The **top three players** in each category will have a critter/NPC added to the middle area to acknowledge their achievement.
 They will also 'level up' on the Discord.
-- The **top player** in each category will appear randomnly in place of bosses, with a model of their choosing.
-This is purely cosmetic.

 *Note: NVS is excluded from the prizes.*